kalekdev/uni/semester-2/mathematische-methoden/notes.typ

   &= R e^(i(omega t + theta))\
   &= R cos(omega t + theta) + i R sin(omega t + theta)
 $
 We arrive at the following familiar $R cos(omega t + theta)$ representation of a sinusoid for that given frequency.

-TODO: I believe the imaginary part is simply ignored, or maybe it evaluates to 0 somehow thanks to the conjugate used when analysing.
+As these complex numbers are summed for all possible frequencies at a point in time (superposition of the transforms), the imaginary components cancel each other out due to the orthogonality of $sin$ and $cos$, resulting in a single real output for each point in time (unless the time-domain signal had complex components in its values).

 === Discrete Fourier Transform
-TODO then cover matrix method in linalg notes
+TODO then cover matrix method and FFT in linalg notes

 === Fourier Series
 This is the process of converting a periodic signal against time to the frequency domain.

+TODO:
+- Uncertainty principle

+#pagebreak()
+== Proposed Project: Digital Spectrum Analyzer
+Goal: Demonstrate understanding of Fourier Analysis, Linear Algebra and learn C++ fundamentals

+Description:
+- Implement the discrete Fourier Transform + FFT analysis and synthesis algorithms in C++.
+- Input signal as CSV / some standard file format and output Amplitude / Frequency plot + synthesize back into time-domain signal to demonstrate quality of different sample rates.
+- Interface into the real world by connecting to oscilloscope or even running on some microcontroller and designing suitable host PCB with ADC etc. (explore area of high-frequency electronics) Most likely only accurate for relatively low frequencies (for example the audible range).
+It may be a good idea to connect it directly to a microphone and design some kind of audio visualizer.

+Tools:
+- C++, Blaze or Eigen linear algebra library